technomancy/emacs-starter-kit/README.markdown

 # Emacs Starter Kit

-This should provide a saner set of defaults than you get normally with Emacs.
-It's intended for beginners, but it should provide a reasonable working environment for anyone using Emacs for dynamic languages.
-The main advantage of the Starter Kit is that it provides better default settings and bundles many useful libraries.
+The Starter Kit should provide a saner set of defaults than you get normally with Emacs.
+It was originally intended for beginners, but it should provide a reasonable working environment for anyone using Emacs for dynamic languages.
+It also bundles a number of useful libraries that are not distributed with Emacs for various reasons.

 The latest version is at http://github.com/technomancy/emacs-starter-kit/